simple-as-fuck/php-api-toolkit/.github/README.md

-// end fo your action
+// end of your action

 /**
  * @var YourClass $yourModelForResponseBody